smileidentity/web-client/README.md

 ## Overview

-This repository provides a self-hosted integration for Smile Identity on the Web.
+This repository provides a self-hosted integration for Smile ID on the Web.
 It encompasses a comprehensive set of utilities for KYC processes, biometric verification, and more.
 Public documentation [here](https://docs.usesmileid.com/integration-options/web-mobile-web/web-integration).

 ## Prerequisites